IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/00_Adding IgniteUI Controls to an MVC Project.md

 ## MVC 4, MVC 5 and ASP.NET Core

 All the code for the MVC helper is contained in the `Infragistics.Web.Mvc` assembly, which comes compiled against all MVC4, MVC5 and ASP.NET Core.
-For further details on the assembly location of the ASP.NET MVC helpers, please read [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html)
+For further details on the assembly location of the %%ProductNameMVC%%, please read [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html)

 > **Note**: You should set `Copy Local` property of the reference of the dll to be `true`.